G.S.A.S. in the News

 In March 2010, a settlement was reached resolving claims that the owners and operators of an rental building discriminated against a tenant represented based on source of income by allegedly refusing to accept the tenant’s Section 8 voucher in violation of the New York City Human Rights Law.
 Defendants agreed to pay the plaintiff a total of $105,000 as follows: $500 per month for the next 10 years ($60,000 total); $5,000 for emotional damages; and $40,000 in attorneys’ fees and costs.

 JPMorgan Chase agreed to pay $19.92 million to approximately 60,000 individuals improperly charged a Post Closing Fee by Chase in connection to the residential mortgages originated with Chase between September 2001 and December 2008.
 Class members who make a claim are also entitled to interest on their refund.

 For more information and updates regarding this case, please click here.

-Gisakn Solotaroff Anderson & Stewart LLP joined as co-lead counsel in a sex discrimination class action against Lockheed Martin alleging that women have been unlawfully denied professional advancement opportunities and equal pay.
+Giskan Solotaroff & Anderson LLP joined as co-lead counsel in a sex discrimination class action against Lockheed Martin alleging that women have been unlawfully denied professional advancement opportunities and equal pay.
 The suit seeks an order that Lockheed Martin establish fair employment practices which do not discriminate against women in promotion, hiring and compensation, an injunction that would bar the corporation from any acts of discrimination in the future, and back and front pay differentials and other monetary damages.

 For more information and updates regarding the case, please click here.

-JPMorgan Chase cancelled a $10 credit card service charge two months after Giskan Solotaroff Anderson and Stewert LLP and firms in other states filed class action complaints challenging, among other things, the fee.
+JPMorgan Chase cancelled a $10 credit card service charge two months after Giskan Solotaroff & Anderson LLP and firms in other states filed class action complaints challenging, among other things, the fee.